We are Tough Enough!

 Community Commitment to Others

 Our shirt sales are important for our community members and the families that reach out to our foundation as a pathway for prevention, education, hope and help.
 Our successful annual campaigns are a huge testament to a wave of community teamwork through personal donations, rodeo fan donations, and local business shirt sales!
 Although Tough Enough to Wear Pink began in 2004, Deadwood held its first Tough Enough to Wear Pink fundraiser with the purpose of helping individuals in the community struggling with cancer in 2006.
 The Days of 76 Rodeo Committee has partnered with our foundation to continue this tradition every year since.

 100% of all funds raised stay here!
-Funds go predominantly to persons who directly need assistance in their fight with cancer.
-This includes pharmacy, transportation, tests, etc. Augmenting direct help to others, a percentage promotes and funds preventive measures such as necessary exams and cancer education in the Northern Hills and beyond.
+Funds go predominantly to persons who directly need assistance in their fight with cancer (pharmacy, transportation costs, etc.).
+Also a percentage promotes and funds preventive measures such as necessary exams and cancer education in the Northern Hills and beyond.

 It is our goal to use our donated funds efficiently and wholly.
 Referrals and applications come by word of mouth, from physicians, family members, and individuals.
 With the help of donors, and through our Tough Enough to Wear Pink Campaign, we are proud to ease burdens, and be known as a pathway for community members who are struggling with this disease to seek support.